westenb/node-samples/README.md

 # node-samples

-A few simple samples using specific aspects and modules of node.js
+A few simple samples using specific aspects and modules of node.js Focus is in particular on learnign async programming, streams and interaction with a database (SAP HANA specfically).

-In order to fetch the dependencies, run npm install
+ * In order to fetch the dependencies, run npm install

-## async-series.js, async-parallel.js, async-waterfall.js
+## Asynchronous programming

-Some experiments with async programming (series, parallel, waterfall) based on the *async* module
+Some experiments with async programming (series, parallel, waterfall) based on the *async* module (see https://github.com/caolan/async)

-* Example can invoked via node async-xyz.js
+* Example can invoked via node async-xyz.js (async-series.js, async-parallel.js, async-waterfall.js)

-## csv.js
+## Processing CSV files

 Reads a set of CSV files from a source directory and process them in an asynchronous series.
 Processing of the files is done via the *csv* module in a streamed way applying some simple data transformations.